Deep Recurrent Encoder: A scalable end-to-end network to model brain signals: Materials and Method

 \subsection{Problem formalization}

-In the case of MEG, the measured magnetic fields $x$ reflect a tiny subset of brain dynamics $h$ --- specifically a partial and macroscopic summation of the presynaptic potentials input to pyramidal cortical cells.
-Given the position and precision of MEG sensors and Maxwell's electromagnetic equations, it is standard to assume that these neuronal magnetic fields have a linear, stationary, and instantaneous relationship with the magnetic fields measured with MEG sensors \citep{hamalainen1993magnetoencephalography}.
+In the case of MEG, the measured magnetic fields $x$ reflect a tiny subset of brain dynamics $h$ --- specifically a partial and macroscopic summation of the synaptic input to cortical pyramidal cells.
+Given the physics of electromagnetic fields propagation, it is standard to assume that these neuronal magnetic fields have a linear, stationary, and instantaneous relationship with the magnetic fields measured via MEG sensors \citep{hamalainen1993magnetoencephalography}.
 We refer to this ``readout operator'' as $C$, a matrix which is subject-specific because it depends on the location of pyramidal neurons in the cortex and thus on the anatomy of each subject.
 Furthermore, the brain dynamics governed by a function $f$ evolve according to their past and to external stimuli $u$ \citep{wilson1972excitatory}.
-In sum, we can formulate the MEG problem as follows:
+In sum, we can formulate the problem as follows: